Mortgage Rates Are Dipping: Is Now A Good Time to Refinance?

-It really pays to shop around if your refinancing and get a mortgage professional to crunch the numbers since the savings might not be so obvious on first glance.
+It pays to shop around if you’re refinancing and get a mortgage professional to help you crunch the numbers, since savings might not be obvious at first glance.

-Your carries a lot of importance when lenders and brokers are taking your information and calculating your interest rate.
-If you’re looking to refinance your mortgage, check out the to find the best mortgage for you based on your unique credit profile.
+Your credit score carries a lot of importance when lenders and brokers are taking your information and calculating your interest rate.
+If you’re looking to refinance your mortgage, check out the Borrowell Mortgage Coach to find the best options for you based on your unique credit profile.

 About the Author